adaltas/node-parameters/README.md

 ## Help plugin

-Display help when use type "help" or when he press `enter` on empty prompt.
+Display help when use type "help" or when he press `enter` on empty commands.
 Command help is only displayed if a description was provided during the command registration.
 Additionnaly, a new `shell.help()` function is made available.
 Options passed during creation are:
 -   *shell*, required
 -   *introduction*, Print message 'Type "help" or press enter for a list of commands' if boolean true or a custom message if a string